flokleiser/nextjs-flo/To-Do.md

     - [x] add to cad page

 ## Cleaning up:
-- [ ] Make a component for my images with the handleoutsideclick etc
+- [x] Make a component for my images with the handleoutsideclick etc

-- [ ] Make a component for the background color

 ## Updates:
 - [x] Update Portfolio